Unsure which metrics your B2B organization needs to keep an eye on? In this guide, experts from 42 B2B companies share the KPIs they track.

 Suther continues: “A good example is that we have ROI KPIs for some channels, such as SMS.
-However, we look at engagement metrics and revenue metrics in order to make adjustments to our strategies in order to hit our key metrics and hit our overall KPIs.”
+However, we look at engagement metrics and revenue metrics to make adjustments to our strategies to hit our key metrics and hit our overall KPIs.”

 “You cannot have KPIs if you do not know where you want to go,” Ardent Growth‘s Skyler Reeves explains.
 “For example, a KPI could be something like: Increase the conversion rate of CTAs on the blog by 30% this quarter.”

 “We measure metrics based on what questions we have and what data (and tools) we have available.
-When forming strategy we may check in on a few metrics that were not part of our current KPIs.
+When forming a strategy, we may check in on a few metrics that were not part of our current KPIs.
 As such, measuring metrics tend to be a bit more ad hoc.”

 Mia Liang adds: “At LightStep, one of our big KPIs is to get users to our SandBox so they can demo the product.
 Metrics that help us understand how to reach that KPI might include page views, bounce rate, or time on page to see what could cause users to drop off on the journey to a KPI conversion.”